 Legislation varies from province to province, state to state and municipality to municipality.
 There is typically no specific ruling for yurts.
 Often they are considered a non permanent building and do not require a building permit.
 But that being said, other locals may ask that your yurt be declared a permanent building structure and a building permit may be required.
 Generally, it is better to present the yurt as a gazebo rather than a tent.
 If you are experiencing some difficulties with legislation please contact us.
 We will equip you with information you can use for presentation to your municipality.

-What is the weight and volume of the yurt and what vehicle can I use to carry it?
+What is the weight of the yurt and what vehicle can I use to carry it?

 Here is an overview of approximate values:

 Yurts up to 6-walls can be transported with almost any pick-up truck, or decent sized van.
 Of special note is the toono (top dome) in a 6 wall yurt.
 It is about 65 inches (1.6 m) in diameter.
 Yurts larger then 6 walls, will require far more space.
 For example, the toono of a 7-wall yurt measures over 7 feet diameter.
 We offer door to door delivery.
 Please contact us by e-mail or telephone for a delivery quote.
 Once or twice a year we organize a North American delivery tour offering great savings on delivery and set-up assistance.
-Check out our “shipping info” page under “Buying a Yurt” for more details.
+Check out our “Delivery Tours” page for more details.